Home » Can Congo And Timneh African Greys Breed?

 • Maturity level.

-Congo and Timneh African greys are from the same parrot family, so they were considered the same species for decades.
+Congo and Timneh African greys are from the same parrot family, so they were considered the same species for many decades.
+However, enough variances have since been established.

 Appearance

 Congo African greys have black beaks and light grey plumage.
-Their feathers stick out more, making them look fluffier than Timnehs.
+Their feathers stick out more, making them appear fluffier than Timnehs.

 They’re larger, heavier, and have distinct red tail feathers.
 Their beaks appear smaller than Timneh’s, but only because their bodies are much larger.

-Timneh African greys have a light-colored upper beak, and their plumage is a darker shade of grey, including their tail.
+Timneh African greys have a light-colored upper beak.
+Also, their plumage is a darker shade of grey, including their tail.
 Their dark feathers are tightly pressed against their body, making them look sleek.

-Because they’re small, their beaks appear large despite being nearly the same size as a Congo’s beak.
+Because they’re small, their beaks appear large despite being nearly the same size as a Congo’s.

 difference between congo and timneh african grey